vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 We've seen how we can pass multiple arguments to functions we've defined, as well as have our function return a value.
 We can also make our function return multiple values instead of just one.
 We do that by constructing *tuples*.

 A tuple is like a list, in that it can contain multiple values.
-Unlike a list, however, a tuple is _immutable_, that is to say you cannot modify the values in a tuple.
+Unlike a list, however, a tuple is _immutable_, that is to say you cannot modify the values in a tuple once it has been constructed.

+Tuples are constructed using a set of parentheses, and adding elements inside the parentheses, separated by commas, like so:
+`(2, 4, 6)`

+You can assign a tuple to a variable like usual: `even_nums = (2, 4, 6)`.
+Or _unpack_ a tuple into several variables in one line: `a, b, c = (2, 4, 6)`.

+If you assigned the tuple `(2, 4, 6)` to the variable `even_nums`, you can unpack `even_nums` into several variables too: `a, b, c = even_nums`.

 *** =instructions
 - The first function, `np.unique()`, uses the `unique()` function of the `numpy` package to get integer values for the movie genres.
 You don't have to change this code, just have a look!